 - Computer aided therapy

 We offer access to computer aided CBT (cCBT).
-We are running two distinct treatment programmes Beating the Blues and Fear Fighter.
-Beating the Blues might be offered to you if you are experiencing mild to moderate anxiety and depression whereas Fear Fighter might be offered to you if you are experiencing panic and / or have a specific phobia, which causes you distress and leads to avoidance of a range of situations.
+Free to access web programmes might be offered to you if you are experiencing mild to moderate anxiety and depression whereas Fear Fighter might be offered to you if you are experiencing panic and / or have a specific phobia, which causes you distress and leads to avoidance of a range of situations.
 You can access and use these programmes from your own home, a library or anywhere with an Internet connection.

 - Workshops and Groups